alexisbaxman/jupyter_template/README.md

 ## Important steps

 1. The repository has to be public.
-2. 2.
-In Settings > Pages > Build and deployment: Source: GitHub Actions
-  This book is built and deployed automatically via **GitHub Actions**.
+2. This book is built and deployed automatically via **GitHub Actions**.
+(In Settings > Pages > Build and deployment: Source: GitHub Actions)
-If the site doesn’t update, check the **Actions** tab for build logs.
+3. If the site doesn’t update, check the **Actions** tab for build logs.

 ## How to compile pictures

-`\static`: the pictures in this ReadMe are stored in the folder `pics`, which you can safely erase, to store your pictures for your Jupyter Book documentation, stored them in the `static` folder).*
+* `\static`: the pictures in this ReadMe are stored in the folder `pics`, which you can safely erase, to store your pictures for your Jupyter Book documentation, stored them in the `static` folder).*

-Boxes
+* Boxes